-Replanted Crop - The same agricultural commodity replanted on the same acreage as the first insured crop for harvest in the same crop year if the replanting is specifically made optional by the policy and the insured elects to replant the crop and insure it under the policy covering the first insured crop, or replanting is required by the policy.
+Replanted Crop - The same agricultural commodity replanted on the same acreage as the insured crop for harvest in the same crop year if: 1) the replanting is specifically made optional by the policy and the insured elects to replant the crop and insure it under the policy covering the insured crop; or 2) replanting is required by the policy.
+The crop will be considered a replanted insured crop and no replanting payment will be paid if the AIP determined it is not practical to replant the insured crop and the insured chose to plant the acreage to the same insured crop.